Bicycle Accident Lawyer | Kansas City

 - Bicyclist deaths occur most frequently between the hours of 6 pm to 9 pm.

 Motorists will often claim that the cyclist was doing something wrong, such as crossing the street without the right of way or riding into traffic.
+Knowing how to prevent bicycle accidents is the best way to stay safe.
+Unfortunately, bicycle accidents happen and you need to be ready.
 We counter this blame-the-victim game through a prompt and thorough investigation.
 We look for witnesses and clues at the crash scene that the driver was solely or chiefly at fault.

 Many bike accidents are caused by car drivers: